Medicine wheel (symbol): Syncretism within the symbol

-Criticism of the medicine wheel
+Criticism

 Wolastoqew academic Andrea Bear Nicholas argues that the broad adoption of the medicine wheel with little critical assessment and historical understanding of its fraudulent origins has effectively and almost totally displaced the unique oral traditions of many Indigenous nations.
 She views the medicine wheel as another example of ongoing colonial assault against Indigenous cultures, and has criticized academia for not doing more to protect traditional Indigenous cultures.

 Co-founder and former president of the American Indian Historical Society, Rupert Costo, heavily criticized Storm's book Seven Arrows in which he introduced his medicine wheel concept, stating that Storm was "vulgarizing one of the most beautiful but least known religions of Man."

 "This book, Seven Arrows, will bring disgrace to Harper and Row....
 Its content falsifies and desecrates the traditions and religion of the Northern Cheyenne, which it purports to describe. ...
 If he is indeed Indian (and the tribal chairman states, 'I don't know how he ever got on the rolls,') then shame on him for making a blasphemous travesty of the Cheyenne Way in Seven Arrows.
 The color plates are a solid disaster, in extremely poor taste, and in fact the end result desecrates the Cheyenne religion. ...
 The designs are actually blasphemous to Cheyenne religion, portraying Christian religious motifs in the worst possible manner, making a mockery of the religious beliefs and the theological systems of the people. ...
 There are so many irreligious and irreverent inaccuracies in this book.... to many Cheyenne people ... the reaction to Seven Arrows was disbelief and anger.
 It was ... based upon a falsification and desecration of Cheyenne beliefs and religion. ...
 The book is a White Man's interpretation of the Cheyenne.
 A reader searching for an understanding of the true beauty and profoundly moving religion of the Cheyenne people will not find it in this book. ...this author ... has no religious or secular status in the tribe."